Digital Samba Introduces End-to-End Encryption (E2EE) for Private and Group Video Calls

 E2EE for Large Group Calls

 Unlike many providers who limit end-to-end encryption (E2EE) to 1-1 sessions, Digital Samba stands out by offering E2EE for group calls, currently supporting up to 100 participants.
-We're not stopping there; plans are underway to extend E2EE to even larger calls in the near future.
-Whether you're hosting a private one-on-one discussion or a sizeable team meeting, with Digital Samba, you can be assured that your communications are encrypted and protected at all times.
+Plans are underway to extend E2EE to even larger calls in the near future.

 DTLS and E2EE

-With E2EE, you can have peace of mind knowing that your communications are protected from potential eavesdroppers.
-To enable E2EE in the Digital Samba dashboard or via API, follow the steps outlined in the official documentation.
+Enable E2EE in the Digital Samba dashboard or via API by following the steps in the official documentation.

 Digital Samba's Commitment to Privacy